-Sadly, having been stricken with paralysis, Jesse died on Dec.
+Sadly, burdened with heart valve problems, and possibly paralysis, Jesse died on Dec.
 1, 1906 at the age of 67.
 Burial was in Addison Cemetery.
 Brother in law Milton R. McMillen signed the official Pennsylvania certificate of death.

 In July 1915, she left for a vacation in the west, and stopped to see her nephew Paul Kilpatrick McMillan in Akron, OH, and underwent muscle pain which caused her to pause on her plans.
 The Meyersdale Republican once said that she was "one of the very best types of true Christian womanhood.
 She never tires of doing good, in the church and Sunday school and in the W.C.T.U. and every other place where she can alleviate suffering or aid in the uplift of humanity.
 Her very self-sacrificing life is in itself a sermon on Christianity, and it is the prayer of her many friends that she may live many years in her good work."